Reviewed by Dr Abbie Lam DVM

 Feeding your puppy foods other than puppy-specific formulas can cause health issues.
 Do not feed your puppy:

-• Adult dog food (doesn’t provide the right nutrition for a growing dog)
+- Adult dog food (this doesn’t provide the right nutrition for a growing dog)

-Additionally, you should avoid the following dangerous foods that are toxic to dogs:
+Additionally, you should avoid the following dangerous foods that are toxic to dogs, including but not limited to:

-Liver treats are much healthier for your dog than human snacks and are just as tasty.
+Liver treats, chicken pieces or carrots are much healthier for your dog than human snacks and are just as tasty.

 Kittens thrive on a complete and balanced diet